cbeust/koolaid/README.md

 # Kotlin + DropWizard + Postgres + Heroku demo application

 This is a simple application showing how to deploy a database-backed web application written in Kotlin on Heroku.
+Click on the screenshot below to run the app:

 [![Landing page](https://github.com/cbeust/koolaid/blob/master/src/main/resources/assets/screenshot.png?raw=true)](https://shrouded-anchorage-65494.herokuapp.com/)